xargs

 - Gzip all files with

-uses a null character to split file names, and-0
+.logextension taking advantage of multiple threads (-print0uses a null character to split file names, and-0uses it as delimiter):

 - Execute the command once per argument: